KushKoyote/TD2-Dumper/README.md

 # TD2-Dumper
+DISCLAIMER: This coding project is provided for educational and informational purposes only.
+The content, code, and examples included are intended solely for learning, testing, and research purposes.

 Notice for the code: 2-3 offsets dont have a sig didnt found a stable one so they are static definied (shouldnt be a problem didnt change in last updates)
 So you can either use the Builded Release or Take the Signatures and implement them in your products